Hills Service Ph: 0408 359 072

 1. Press [*] 5 followed by your existing master code eg. [6] [9] [3] [9] if code is 6939

-2. enter the two digit user code location code to change Example: [0][1]
+2. enter the two-digit user code to change Example: [0][1]

 3. enter the new four-digit code number you would like eg. [2] [6] [2] [6] if code is 2626